victoriamdo/victoriamdo/README.md

 * 🎮  See my game portfolio at [itch.io](http://vicwalker.itch.io)
 * 🖥️  I'm currently working full-time from home
 * 📫  You can reach me at my socials below (for faster response, use Bluesky)
-* 🧠  Learning about Data Science, ATproto
+* 🧠  Learning about Data Science, ATproto, and SAP
-* 🌱  I want to learn how to do Accessibility Tests
+* 🌱  I want to learn about Azure
 * 😍  I love Virtual, Augmented, and Mixed Realities, and I want to develop again with them
 * ⚡  I like to keep up with new technology
 * 🤝  I'm open to collaborating on Open Source Projects